 Each student will undertake further research training which is specifically geared to the task of completing an MSc.
 This is delivered via a dedicated seminar series for graduate students running in Trinity Term.
-The seminar series will include presentations by speakers, including a session on the mechanics of writing a thesis.
 Each week students will present their thesis work for approximately 20 minutes (previous and related literature or work on their topic, gaps in previous work, preliminary findings, hypotheses, problems encountered).
 Students' training needs will be discussed with their supervisor at the beginning of each term.